Innovations in Health Systems and Education Research

 Faculty members involved in Innovations in Health Systems and Education Research include:

-Dr. Jill Bally - I engage with interdisciplinary researchers, family, and community members to develop accessible supportive resources and care for families of infants, children, and adolescents with life limiting and life threatening illnesses.
-By building on our past research, we are currently seeking to co-design and pilot test a pediatric palliative care electronic portal.
+Dr. Jill Bally - I engage with interdisciplinary researchers, family and community members, and students to develop accessible supportive resources and care for families of children with serious and chronic illness.
+We build on past research to develop and test community driven and patient-centred interventions to inform effective pediatric family care.

 Cheryl Besse - I am interested in the scholarship of teaching and learning (SoTL), focusing on teaching innovations and providing effective feedback to enhance student learning in the clinical setting.